Interpretation templates

 addCoef.col = 'black', order = 'original', diag = FALSE)$corrPos

-Same interpretation as correlation analysis table and scatterplot graph
+Same interpretation as correlation analysis table and scatterplot graph:

 Slides: correlation